RPRADEEPMX/Image-Magnifier/README.md

 ### Description

-This widget is used to view your image in zoom on mouse hover which means Magnify.
-The following steps helps to use this widget in your application.
+This widget is used to magnify your image when you hover your cursor over it.
+The methods below will assist you in incorporating this widget into your application.

 ### Dependencies
 •	Studio pro version 9.19.0